Evolutionarily Stable (Mis)specifications: Theory and Applications: Evolutionary Stability of Analogy Classes

-In a recent survey article on ABEEs, \citet{jehiel2020survey} points out that the misspecified Bayesian learning approach to analogy classes should aim for ``a better understanding of how the subjective theories considered by the players may be shaped by the objective characteristics of the environment.''\footnote{\citet{jehiel2020survey} interprets ABEEs as players adopting the ``simplest'' explanations of observed aggregate statistics of play in environments with physically or psychologically coarse feedback.
-An objectively coarse feedback structure can lead agents to adopt the subjective theory that others behave in the same way in all contingencies in the same coarse analogy class.
-Our approach suggests that the very prevalence of analogy classes may also be shaped by other objective environmental primitives, including the payoff structure of the stage game.} We find that a framework of theory evolution can deliver such results.
-Taken together, the analyses of maximal continuation EZ-SUs in the centipede game and the dollar game suggest that analogy-based reasoning should be more prevalent in the former than the latter because the payoff structure is ``less competitive'' in the former.
-Also, in the centipede game, the prevalence of this bias should increase with a longer horizon and with faster payoff growth.
+In a recent survey, \citet{jehiel2020survey} points out that the misspecified Bayesian learning approach to analogy classes should aim for ``a better understanding of how the subjective theories considered by the players may be shaped by the objective characteristics of the environment.''\footnote{\citet{jehiel2020survey} interprets ABEEs as players adopting the ``simplest'' explanations of observed aggregate statistics of play with coarse feedback.
+An objectively coarse feedback structure can lead agents to adopt the subjective belief that others behave in the same way in all contingencies in the same coarse analogy class.} Taken together, our analysis in this section provides predictions regarding when coarse reasoning should be more prevalent, specifically when the payoff structure is ``less competitive.''
+When this is indeed the case, the bias become more prevalent with a longer horizon and with faster payoff growth.